 Mowing takes a certain level of judgment, strength, and coordination to do safely.
 Follow these tips to decide whether your child is ready:

-As a general rule, your child should be at least 12 years old to operate a walk-behind power mower or hand mower.
-A child should be at least 16 years old to operate a riding lawn mower.
+As a general rule, your child should be at least 12 years old to use a walk-behind power mower or hand mower.
+A child should be at least 16 years old to use a riding lawn mower.

 Spend time teaching and showing your child how to properly use mowing equipment.
 Review the safety tips listed above with your child.
 And make sure your child knows how to stop the mower quickly if needed.